-Taxes are $1,133 for waterfront and $510 for non-water front.
-Annual co-op fees are $900 which includes water, sewer and all other shared costs.
+Annual co-op fees are $1,000, which includes water, power and sewer and all other shared costs.

 Resort Share (number) in Barriere Ridge Resort Ltd. located on Lot 1, District Lots 3700 and 3701, KDYD Plan KAP63618 at East Barriere Lake, and one class A share in Barriere Ridge Power Company.